With the release of Darkstalkers Chronicle, Capcom

 which omits several characters)!

-Another great feature is being able to choose how the game
+Another great new feature is being able to choose how the game

 is played.
 Players can choose Darkstalkers style (Matches split into rounds),